robertpyke/Tutorials/aws/iot/README.md

 You received a message telling you that your pin has a different desired value, to what you reported.

-Let's update our code to set the pin to the desired value.

 First, we'll just get the value out of the JSON, and make sure we're parsing everything correctly:
 ```c
     ...